 Anatolian Shepherd Dog is an ancient breed that originated in Turkey as a livestock guardian dog.
 His job was to protect the flock from predators.
 Today, he is prized as a deterrent for both livestock rustlers and animal predators of every kind.

-Grooming the Anatolian Shepherd Dog is not difficult at all; the coat should be brushed twice a week.
+Grooming the Anatolian Shepherd Dog is not difficult; the coat should be brushed twice a week.
 Anatolians need daily exercise.
 A long walk or a nice jog beside a bicycle will suffice.
-Although Anatolian Shepherd Dog puppies are playful, adults are quite serious and few enjoy games.
+Although Anatolian Shepherd Dog puppies are playful, adults are quite serious, and few enjoy games.

 Anatolian Shepherd Dogs are highly territorial and possessive of their charges, whether four-legged or two-legged.
 Although early socialization is good, and the dogs are not aggressive, it will not change their nature.
 The same applies to obedience training.
-This breed is very intelligent and learns quickly; however, they were bred for thousands of years to think on their own.
+This breed is brilliant and learns quickly; however, they were bred for thousands of years to think independently.
 They may comply with most commands, but they may also decide to ignore commands.
 Someone who wishes to have an obedient, compliant dog should not get an Anatolian Shepherd Dog.

 Anatolian Shepherd Dogs think of children the same way they think of lambs—something small to be protected.
 As such, they are very tolerant but will not be a child’s playmate.
 They are also good with other pets and dogs that were raised in the family.
 This breed can be a good family dog for people who truly understand what the breed is.
 These dogs are “hardwired” to be who they are, and no amount of training (or anything else) will change them.
 This is a healthy breed.